0chroma/recipra/README.md

 - Member management
    - open invites
    - approval based invites: users submit a survey + community members vote/discuss
-   - trial-period invites: new users join as guests and members vote to make them a full member after a duration
+   - trial-period invites: new users join as guests with liited rights, and members vote to make them a full member after a duration
    - event-based invites: new users attend a public-facing event, and members can vote to extend membership to them if they like them
    - closed invites: member proposes an invitation + community votes/discusses
    - simple vote kick/ban with discussion
-   - report-based bans: members can anonymously report a user's behavior, if a member is reported by enough users it triggers a tribunal where the validity of the reports can be discussed and voted on
+   - report-based bans: members can anonymously report a user's behavior, if a member is reported by enough users it triggers a tribunal where the validity of the reports can be discussed and voted on.
+If they are valid, members can vote on the severity of the consequences.
    - ban appeals: mechanism for removing a ban if there's improved behavior in another community, proof that they've been seeing professional help, etc.
 - Voting Systems
   - Simple Majority/two-thirds majority